London Interbank Offered Rate (LIBOR)

 Secured Overnight Financing Rate (SOFR)

-Because of the LIBOR scandal, the Secured Overnight Financing Rate (SOFR) is replacing the LIBOR in the United States.
+Because of the LIBOR scandal, the Secured Overnight Financing Rate (SOFR) replaced the LIBOR in the United States.
 The SOFR is a broad measure of the cost of borrowing cash overnight collateralized by Treasury securities.